felix-halim/scrack-skyserver-dataset/README.md

 # The SkyServer dataset for scrack repository

-Concatenate all the splitfiles to on file:
+Concatenate all the split files to a file:

     cat x* > skyserver.data